RJDJcool3/baju-s/content/_index.md

 Hello!
 I'm [[Year 11/Articles/About Me|Ajay]] (or Bajay, or Ajay Bajay, or whatever you want to call me), this is my website of notes from Obsidian, which I was bullied into using by Jonathan Lee.
 Thank you Jonathan.
 If something seems off in this website, it was probably Jonathan who wrote it.
 Thank you to [Jonathan](https://github.com/nottaro), [Oscar](https://github.com/notmario) and [Edward](https://github.com/eddietheed) for being a massive help in setting this up!

 I am a member of the town.
-I will link my friend's sites here soon!
+I will link my friend's [[Other Town Sites|sites]] here soon!

 > [!info] Sections
 >